 Experiment and be flexible

 Start implementing your plan — but stay flexible!
 Keep an eye on analytics, and test different practices to see what works best.
-Sometimes a little tweak to the timing of your posts, their frequency, or the number of hashtags you use can make a big difference.
+Sometimes a little tweak to the timing of your posts, their frequency, or the number of hashtags you use (see 7 Quick Tips to Build an Instagram Hashtag Strategy for insights) can make a big difference.

 Social media is constantly evolving and your content strategy should evolve with it.
 If you do your research and stay organized, 2020 will be your year!
-You’ll create a solid online presence that will continue to grow and generate leads as you move forward with your business.
+You’ll create a stellar social media content strategy that will grow your digital presence and generate leads as you move forward with your business.

 1. Do a short target audience brainstorm.
 Who are you creating content for?
 What’s most interesting to them and why?